 Are you taking AP classes this year and wondering how long AP tests are?
-Or maybe you are thinking about taking AP classes in the future, and are curious about how long AP exams are and what they're like.
+Or maybe you are thinking about taking AP classes in the future, and you're curious about how long AP exams are and what they're like.

-In this post, we break down the typical length and structure of AP tests, and also give you tips on dealing with fatigue during the test.
+In this post, we break down the typical length and structure of AP tests and give you tips on dealing with fatigue during the test.
 We'll use some of the most popular tests as examples, including the AP English tests, Biology, AB Calculus, and US History.
 But we'll also give tips and advice that will help you for any AP test.

-Typical Length and Structure of AP Exams
+What's the Typical Length and Structure of AP Exams?

 AP tests are generally between two and three hours long, though most are closer to three hours.
 There is one break that separates the test into two sections.